heodol/NewyorkCoin/doc/README_windows.txt

-newyorkc BETA
+newyorkc 0.8.x BETA

-Copyright (c) 2009-2012 Bitcoin Developers
+Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2012 Litecoin Developers
-Copyright (c) 2013-2014 Dogecoin Developers
-Copyright (c) 2014 newyorkc Developers

-Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2014 newyorkc Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in